Christina Zhu

 Professor Zhu received her Ph.D. in Business Administration (Accounting) from Stanford University and a B.A. in Economics and B.S. in Mathematics from Stanford University.
 Prior to pursuing her Ph.D. degree, she was an investment banking analyst at Perella Weinberg Partners.

-• Allison Nicoletti and Christina Zhu (Working), Economic Consequences of Transparency Regulation: Evidence from Bank Mortgage Lending.
+Allison Nicoletti and Christina Zhu (2023), Economic Consequences of Transparency Regulation: Evidence from Bank Mortgage Lending, Journal of Accounting Research, 61 (5), pp. 1827-1871.
+10.1111/1475-679X.12498

 Abstract: We examine the economic consequences of a rule designed to improve consumers' understanding of mortgage information.
-The 2015 TILA-RESPA Integrated Disclosures (TRID) rule simplifies the mortgage disclosures provided to consumers.
+The 2015 TILA-RESPA Integrated Disclosures rule (TRID) simplifies the mortgage disclosures provided to consumers.
 As a consequence, TRID-affected mortgages become a less attractive investment opportunity to banks.
 Our main results document that mortgage applications affected by TRID are less likely to be approved following the rule's effective date.
 We find evidence consistent with both a decrease in consumers' information processing costs and an increase in banks' secondary market frictions, providing insight into the potential channels through which this reduction in mortgage credit operates.
 We also find that banks partially compensate for reduced mortgage lending by increasing small business lending, and that fintechs absorb mortgage demand in areas with reduced mortgage lending by banks.
 Our study documents real actions that firms take in response to disclosure transparency regulation and contributes to the literature on the economic consequences of such regulation.

 Abstract: This study tests whether disclosing a trader's identity dampens or stimulates subsequent trading volume based on the trader's reputation for being informed.
 Reputation signals the quality of private information that exists in the market.
 While a reputation for being informed makes markets less liquid, thus inhibiting subsequent trade (“illiquidity effect”), the information others glean from informed trade might motivate subsequent trade (“information effect”).
 To study which of these countervailing forces dominates, we use a setting where mandated short-position disclosures in Europe reveal the trader's identity at the time of trade.
 Changes in bid-ask spreads, price adjustments, and changes in subsequent trading volume are positively associated with several proxies for the short seller's reputation: the short seller is local, has higher returns from previous short sales, and is a hedge fund or investment adviser.
 Despite the positive association between reputation and illiquidity, we show that reputation motivates more subsequent trade from other investors learning from the disclosure.
 The informational efficiency of prices also increases with trader reputation.
 Thus, our results support the notion that the “information effect” dominates the “illiquidity effect.”
 Our study contributes to the literature by investigating the interaction among investor identification, adverse selection, and trade.

-• Charles Lee and Christina Zhu (2022), Active Funds and Bundled News, The Accounting Review.
+Charles Lee and Christina Zhu (2022), Active Funds and Bundled News, The Accounting Review, 97 (1), pp. 315-339.
 10.2308/TAR-2018-0380

 Abstract: We use trade-level data to examine the role of actively managed funds (AMFs) in earnings news dissemination.
 We find AMFs are drawn to, and participate disproportionately more in, earnings announcements (EAs) that include bundled managerial guidance.
 When the two pieces of news are directionally inconsistent, AMFs trade in the direction of future guidance rather than current earnings.
 AMFs exhibit an ability to discern, and adapt their trading to, the bias in bundled guidance.
 While AMF trades at EAs are generally more profitable than their non-EA trades, this result reverses when guidance bias is extreme.
 Overall, we find increased AMF trading during EAs leads to faster price adjustment.
 Collectively, these findings suggest AMFs are sophisticated processors of bundled earnings news, and their trading generally improves market price discovery.